mfaulise/consulting/content/projects/project1.md

 ## Outcomes

-The project was successful and was in use part way through development.
+The project was very successful.
+It was in use part way through development.
 Features were added and bugs fixed towards the end of the project.
 The client was very excited to see their ideas take shape.